-NSEC3 basically runs the names through a one-way hash before giving them out, so the recipients can verify the non-existence without any knowledge of the actual names.
+NSEC3 basically runs the names through a one-way hash before giving them out, so the recipients can verify the non-existence without any knowledge of the other names in the zone.

 So let's tell our little story for the third time, this time with NSEC3.
 In this version, our intern is not given a list of actual names; he is given a list of "hashed" names.
 So instead of Alice, Edward, and Susan, the list he is given reads like this (hashes shortened for easier reading):